kpphillips/Pythonista-Projects/README.md

 * Next, using the 3rd party wikipedia module to search for the local info and presents that to the user.

+#### 3. Autodesk Forge APIs
+##### Autodesk Forge APIs - is a project created to explore the different APIs in a mobile environment and on the go.
+The Pythonista iOS application written in Python.

+##### How it works
+* forge_auth.py - select and run the script to begin the Oauth 3-legged workflow and sign in with your Autodesk credentials.
+The script will save the needed token to a stubbed python file.  , forgeauth_response_keys.py

+* Other APIs exploration coming soon...